PashaM999/Stock-Exchange-Simulator/README.md

 * Supported by the range of different tutorials on the internet.
 * Easy to read (especially important for future project participants).

-After reading the project description, we understood this is a desktop application, not a website as it is connected by the localhost, so we can avoid using markup languages such as HTML.
+After reading the project description, we understood this is a desktop application, not a website as it is connected by the localhost/local network, so we can avoid using markup languages such as HTML.
 Since GUI requires importing several different libraries, python fits perfectly here.
 To create modern-looking GUI we will use widgets from PyQt5 framework which has a variety of them.
 Another vital component of our GUI is the graph area.
 Here we have several good libraries, but we choose matplotlib due to the following reasons:
 * I used to work with this library in the first year of my studies.
 * The library interacts well with PyQt5, unlike other graphical libraries.